Will You Make the 8%?

 Think about a gardener who wants really great tomatoes.
 Where does she focus her attention?

 On the fruit?
 No. Only when it’s time to harvest.

 She hardly pays attention to the fruit at all.

 We really want our lives to function like machines.
-We want to just pull a lever and get a guaranted result.
+We want to just pull a lever and get a guaranteed result.
 No matter how much we want life to work that way, it’s not how we were made.

 There are certain things we can control in a garden.
 We can make sure the nutrition gets in by adding compost or fertilizer.
-We can make sure the weeds get out by doing the hard word of pulling them.
-We can give weak plants extra support by build a little trellis.
+We can make sure the weeds get out by doing the hard work of pulling them.
+We can give weak plants extra support by building a little trellis.
 We can provide shelter in bad weather.
 But for all the things we can do, we can’t control the plant’s growth and whether they bear fruit.
 That just happens naturally.

-In your garden, the soil is the the nourishing, supportive context that is necessary for a plant to grow and produce fruit.
+In your garden, the soil is the nourishing, supportive context that is necessary for a plant to grow and produce fruit.
 In your life, the soil is your heart.
 Proverbs 4:23 says: “Guard your heart above all else, for it is the source of life.”

 If the soil in your garden is toxic, your plants will die and your fruit will be no good.
 The Bible says this is true of you.
 If your heart is sick, the fruit in your life will reflect that.